u-blox/infinite-iot/README.md

 * Show the collections in a database: `show collections`.
 * Display the contents of a collection (e.g. incoming) after "use"ing the relevant database: `db.incoming.find()`.
 * Remove an entire collection (e.g. incoming) after "use"ing the relevant database: `db.incoming.remove({})`.
+* Return the unique values of a field (e.g. the field "n"): `db.incoming.distinct("n")`.
-* Find all records in a collection on with a given "name" value (in the case of infinite-iot the name field is the IMEI of the originating modem, in this example 357520077934038): `db.incoming.find({$where: "this.n == '357520077934038'"})`.
+* Find all records in a collection with a given value of the field "n" (in the case of infinite-iot the "n" field is the IMEI of the originating modem, in this example 357520077934038): `db.incoming.find({$where: "this.n == '357520077934038'"})`.
 * Print the timestamp of all the records in a collection (e.g. incoming): `db.incoming.find().forEach(function(x) {print("Timestamp: " + x._id.getTimestamp());})`.
 * Find all records in a collection on or before a given date (e.g. incoming and 18th Feb 2017) [replace `find` with `remove` to delete the records instead]: `db.incoming.find({$where: "this._id.getTimestamp() < new Date('Feb 18 2017 00:00:00 GMT+00:00')"})`.